Lloyd Braun: Yahoo! Media Group and Whalerock Industries

 In November 2004, Braun joined Yahoo! to run Yahoo!
 Media Group, the company's content division.
 While at Yahoo!, Braun initiated and oversaw the development of the highly successful celebrity site OMG!
 Braun also developed the daily video show "The 9" and oversaw major redesigns of Yahoo!'s media sites.
-Braun resigned from Yahoo! in December 2006 to partner with Gail Berman to form the entertainment company BermanBraun.
+Braun resigned from Yahoo! in December 2006 to partner with Gail Berman to form the entertainment company BermanBraun, which would formally begin operations in early 2007.

 BermanBraun entered into a strategic alliance with NBC to create television programming for which NBC would have a first look.
 In August 2010, BermanBraun announced a multiyear partnership with Starcom MediaVest to create new digital content and advertising solutions available "first" to SMG clients.
 SMG is part of Publicis Groupe, the world's third-largest communications group.
-Since 2007, BermanBraun has established itself in content production, with properties across three platforms: television, digital and film.
-In scripted television, BermanBraun is currently producing Alphas on the Syfy network.
-Also in production is the second season of the unscripted series Brad Meltzer's Decoded for History Channel and Unchained Reaction, to be produced with MythBusters stars Jamie Hyneman and Adam Savage for Discovery Channel.
-BermanBraun is also launching two unscripted shows: Polyamory for Showtime and Junk Gypsies for HGTV later in 2012.
+BermanBraun would establish itself in content production, with properties across three platforms: television, digital and film.
+BermanBraun's most notable productions would be the game show Duel (which ran on ABC between December 2007 and July 2008) and the scripted science fiction drama Alphas (which ran on Syfy between July 2011 and October 2012).
+The company also produced the second season of Brad Meltzer's Decoded for History Channel, as well as Unchained Reaction for the Discovery Channel (which itself was produced in conjunction with MythBusters hosts Adam Savage and Jamie Hyneman).
+Polyamory: Married & Dating for Showtime and Junk Gypsies for HGTV were later launched by the company.

 In March 2012, BermanBraun purchased Whiskey Media, acquiring the websites Tested, Screened, and Anime Vice.
-Tested was quickly redesigned and rebranded as MythBusters' Jamie Hyneman and Adam Savage's personal website.

 In February 2014, Braun became the sole owner of BermanBraun, renaming the company Whalerock Industries.

+Whalerock produced premium content for television, film and theater; owned and operated over a dozen digital brands; provided consulting services for media companies and brands; and partnered with influencers and brand owners - including Tyler the Creator and the Kardashians - to create, build and operate direct-to-consumer multi-media apps.

+WME

+From 2019-2023, Braun served as chairman of the global talent agency WME and president of the Endeavor Client Group.
+He oversaw all aspects of the representation businesses of Endeavor, including WME, WME Sports, IMG Models, The Wall Group and Art + Commerce.

+Prologue Entertainment

+In December 2024, Braun launched Prologue Entertainment with partners Noah Oppenheim and Sarah Bremner.
+Prologue is an independent production studio financed by Jeff Zucker and RedBird Capital Partners set up to develop and produce premium films and television series.